-CIVILIANS: Currently, due to circumstances beyond our control, we are not accepting applications for civilians.
+CIVILIANS: Currently, due to circumstances beyond our control, we are not accepting applications for civilians at this time.
 Please check back in January 2022 to see if the status has been changed.

 If you are looking for a service dog, please visit Assistance Dogs International for a list of alternative programs that might meet your needs.